zeeguu/api/README.md

 4. To try out the API you can run `./api_test.sh` which will by default create a `test_zeeguu` mysql db which is in sync with the data in the `default_api.cfg` file and start the server with that configuration.

-5. To make sure that the API works, you can call the `/available_languages` endpoint from the command like like this:
+5. To make sure that the API works, you can call the `/available_languages` endpoint from another terminal (or after having moved the current process to the bacgkround) like this:

      `curl localhost:9001/available_languages`